by The Evolve Co. In the current post pandemic job market, the Job Description Library estimates that any one role... Read more...

-On the contrary, if you were told it’d last an hour, yet thirty minutes later you were waved out the door, this could be a sign the interviewer made up their mind early on that you’re not the right fit for the job.
+On the contrary, if you were told the interview would last an hour, yet thirty minutes later you were waved out the door, this could be a sign the interviewer made up their mind early on that you’re not the right fit for the job.

-While 50% said they could discount a candidate down to the way they dressed, acted or even walked through the door.
+Similarly, 50% said they could discount a candidate down to the way they dressed, acted or even walked through the door!

 Unfortunately you may have been deemed unfit for the job early on, leading to the interview being cut short.